lisagrigoreva/f1_arabidopsis_genotyping/README.md

 ```

 Binomial likelihood test is applied for each parental combination and progeny file. **Expected** transition probabilities for each site are set based on the 1001G crosses.
 For this, only intersecting positions between progeny and parental 1001G file are considered.
-For every position expected $\theta is reported
+For every position expected $\theta$ is reported

 - 0/0 results to $\theta=0.0001$
 - 0/1 results to $\theta=0.5$